News release from the Fort Wayne Philharmonic:

 RenÃ©e Fleming to Appear in Free Lecture Presentation at Arts United on October 7

 (September 12, 2018) – Arts United of Greater Fort Wayne and the Fort Wayne Philharmonic are pleased to present Music and the Mind, featuring the world-renowned star of opera and Broadway, RenÃ©e Fleming, on Sunday, October 7 at 12 noon, Arts United Center, 303 E. Main St., Fort Wayne, IN 46802.
 This event is free and open to the public.
-Please RSVP to fwphil.org/events/music-and-mind for guaranteed reserved seating or call the Philharmonic Box Office at 260-481-0770.
+Please RSVP to fwphil.org for guaranteed reserved seating or call the Philharmonic Box Office at 260-481-0770.

 Fleming will appear the night before, October 6, at the Opening Night concert of the Fort Wayne Philharmonic’s 2018-19 75th Anniversary Season at the historic Embassy Theatre.
 She will sing Richard Strauss’s sumptuous and ultra romantic “Four Last Songs”, as well as a wide variety of Broadway and film selections.
 The concert will begin with the world premiere of an overture for the Philharmonic’s 75th Anniversary Season by American composer Joel Puckett.